DanielVanNoord/AlpacaDiscoveryTests/README.md

 This repository contains examples for several platforms and languages of both the Client and Server protocol.
 Both the Client and the Server protocol are designed to run on microcotrollers, any OS, or any language that offers UDP features.

 All of these examples have been tested on a variety of networks and operating systems and have consistently worked.
 If anyone finds differently please let me know.
 Note, before claiming that these don't work please make sure that you have a valid network route between your devices and that no firewall can interfere.
+This is designed to work on a given LAN, if your network consists of several LANs then it will likely not be able to cross the boundaries.

 Note that this is a UDP protocol, packets can be lost or dropped.
 If you can't find a Server try sending the request again.